rust-lang/leadership-council/committees/project-director-election-process.md

 - **Meeting Minutes**: https://hackmd.io/@rust-leadership-council/BJANZIm_h

 ## Process

-How does this committee work?
-Does it have meetings?
-Does it require consensus on all decisions?
-Does it present reports or recommendations to the Council?
-Is it required for decisions to be brought up to the Council?

 * This committee tracks it's backlog within the meeting minutes hackmd document.
 * This committee works via zulip and has video meetings on an as needed basis.